Universal-Patois/archeo-mexico/README.md

   * Separate page where sites to visit are listed
   * Login page
   * Home page with slider of sites
+  * Ability to show in pin that user has visited site
+  * Ability to show in pin that user wants to visit site
   * About page
   * Page to show all sites as a list
     * Ability to filter sites by time period